matgorka/extcl/README.md

   `optOutputVarName` is the variable name that will store options parsed from given arguments.
 The variable it points to can be either an array or a dictionary.

   `opts` is a dictionary where key is the option name and value is a list of value types accepted by that option (an empty list is supported).
-Elements of such lists need to be: string classes, "string"/"any" values or nested lists starting with "enum"/"glob"/"regexp" value followed by allowed values. "enum"/"glob"/"regexp" all act as enums, but they differ how values are compared: they use -exact, -glob, -regexp comparisons, respectively.
+Elements of such lists need to be: string classes, "string"/"any" values, or nested lists starting with "enum"/"glob"/"regexp" value followed by allowed values. "enum"/"glob"/"regexp" all act as enums, but they differ in how values are compared: they use -exact, -glob, and -regexp comparisons, respectively.

   The arguments that are parsed are given after `optOutputVarName` and `opts`.
-  Returned value is a list of arguments with options left out.
+  The returned value is a list of arguments with options left out.
-  If the input is invalid (whether opts or parsed args are invalid) it throws appropriate error.
+  If the input is invalid (whether opts or parsed args are invalid), it throws an appropriate error.

-  Boolean options are saved as `true` in the array/dictionary pointed by `optOutputVarName`.
+  Boolean options are saved as `true` in the array/dictionary pointed to by `optOutputVarName`.

   **Examples:**